 When you have a digital PR strategy that encompasses these elements, your content campaign can get traction unlike any you've received before.
 If you're able to secure coverage on a top-tier site, it can even spread naturally across a series of other sites, making your job exponentially easier.

 An example is the Sex Fears campaign we created for our client Superdrug Online Doctor.
-We surveyed 2,000 people to find out what their biggest fears related to sex were and reported on the results.
+We surveyed 2,000 people to determine their biggest fears related to sex and reported on the results.

-This campaign was featured on a variety of sites, including Yahoo!, Maxim, Bustle, Good Housekeeping, Health, Esquire, Elite Daily, and more -- a very difficult feat when you don’t have great content to pitch and digital PR specialists who know how to build connections with writers.
+This content marketing campaign was featured on a variety of sites, including Yahoo!, Maxim, Bustle, Good Housekeeping, Health, Esquire, Elite Daily, and more — a challenging feat when you don't have great content to pitch and digital PR specialists who know how to build connections with writers.

-Sure, link building gets you different kinds of links, often from the low- to mid-level of domain authority.
-But as mentioned in the previous section, digital PR has the added bonus of acquiring the hard-to-reach top-tier links.
+Sure, link building gets you different kinds of links, often from the low- to mid-level domain authority.
+But as mentioned in the previous section, digital PR outreach has the bonus of acquiring the hard-to-reach top-tier links.

-And, because you’re earning media coverage this way and adding to your backlink portfolio organically, you end up with a much healthier mix of links, which Google considers a reflection of natural conversations happening about your brand and your brand’s content, further strengthening the validity of your backlink portfolio and your marketing efforts.
+And, because you're earning media coverage this way and adding to your backlink portfolio organically, you end up with a much healthier mix of links.
+Google considers a diverse backlink portfolio a reflection of natural conversations happening about your brand and your brand's content, further strengthening the validity of your marketing efforts.

 It's always a little disappointing when people talk about your brand and don't link, but it's not a total waste.
 Conversations around your brand, even ones that don't involve links, can provide value in a couple of ways.

-Firstly, it’s still a brand mention, meaning people reading the piece will see the name of your company or organization.
-While sometimes that might not seem as exciting as building links, it still means there’s increased awareness around who you are, and depending on the context of how you’re mentioned, you can be slowly building authority by being mentioned regarding topics you specialize in.
+Firstly, it's still a brand mention, meaning people reading the piece will see the name of your company or organization.
+While sometimes that might not seem as exciting as building links, it still means there's increased awareness around who you are.
+Depending on the context of how you're mentioned, you can be slowly building authority by being mentioned regarding topics you specialize in.

 Perhaps most importantly, especially for those of you focused on SEO, some believe brand mentions are a signal in Google’s algorithm.
 According to Search Engine Land:

-All-in-all, digital PR does not only achieve top-tier coverage, hundreds of backlinks, and thousands of social shares for your content, it also has the added benefit of improving Google search ranking by accumulating press mentions and backlinks on high-authority websites while simultaneously making you a bigger part of relevant conversations.
-Instead of having a strategy focused solely on one-off link building, consider a plan that gets you multiple benefits for the effort and time your team puts into marketing.
+All-in-all, digital PR not only achieves top-tier coverage, hundreds of quality backlinks, and thousands of social shares for your content.
+It also improves your ranking in the SERPs by accumulating press mentions and backlinks on high-authority websites while simultaneously making you a more significant part of relevant conversations.
+Instead of having a marketing strategy or seo strategy focused solely on one-off spammy link building, consider a plan that gets you multiple benefits for your team's effort and time into digital marketing.